Rushed data collection of suspected early Covid-19 cases in Wuhan

 Research by DRASTIC, a group of researchers working together to investigate the origins of SARS-CoV-2, starting from facts and not bending to any pressure.
-DRASTIC was one of the first two groups to discover the Mojiang ‘miners’ case.
+DRASTIC members were the first to discover the Mojiang ‘miners’ story.

 1. The Request for Data Collection

 On Wednesday the 19th Feb 2020, on behalf of the CCP’s national Investigation Team, the “Wuhan Novel Coronavirus Pneumonia Epidemic Prevention and Control Headquarters” sent a “Working Letter”, presumably to the Wuhan Authorities, to ask it to organize some Data Collection from some medical institutions (thereafter “the Data Collection”).

 Through that letter, the Investigation Team is seeking to collect information:

 - For what: on (1) fever cases, (2) imaging of Covid19-like cases, (3) death cases from pneumonia of unknown cause

 - For which period: for medical visits/treatment during the period from October 1st to December 10, 2019.
 [No reason given for not extending before October the 1st]

 - From whom: at specified medical institutions, with variations depending on the form.

 - How: via 3 forms, to be sent back before Friday the 21st February 2020 5pm [thus only giving one day and a half at most to collect this information].

 b.
 The letter: